Being attacked by a dog is a terrifying experience that no one should have to go through.

 Contact Us Today for Expert Guidance on Ohio Dog Bite Law

-If you suffered injury caused by a dog in Ohio, you should contact a dog bite attorney right away.
+If you suffered an injury caused by a dog in Ohio, you should contact a dog bite attorney right away.
 Aaron Bensinger has helped many clients throughout Northwest Ohio with their dog bite claims, and he is well-versed in Ohio dog bite law.